OsoFlaco/Online-Battleships/README.md

 DIRECTIONS:
 -----------

-In order to start the game from the Server side:
--Run: python Server.py arg1 arg2
+In order to start the game from the Server side, -Run: python Server.py arg1 arg2

 where: